Originally Posted by Tyler McCracken on www.askthelandlord.com on September 20, 2009

 So there’s my two cents for the day…. hopefully my success is not dependent on the panther’s ability to execute against the Falcons or the entire season for that matter….

+Real Estate Investing really doesn’t have an secret formula.
+The basic requirements are Time, Skill, and Money.
 One just has to properly access what they realistically bring to the table and build a system of creating cash flow (to live on) from short term merchandising solutions and creating wealth from long term investments.